Motion made, and Question proposed, That this House do now adjourn.—(Mike Freer.)

 Secondly, there is a question about the oversight of special forces operations.
 I have doubts on that, because of the cramping effect on our ability to respond flexibly to serious, non-full-war operations.

 It is important to differentiate the third point, which is about the allegations—they are just that at the moment—that have been put by reporters and repeated by the hon.
 Gentleman.
 The proper response to those is through criminal actions; we need not an inquiry by this House, but proper investigation and proper criminal prosecution, independently by the authorities.
-I say to him that all the soldiers I know—senior special forces soldiers, senior generals and operational officers in the field today—would welcome that, because no soldier wants to be fighting from the low moral ground.
+All the soldiers I know —senior special forces soldiers, senior generals and operational officers in the field today—would welcome that, because no soldier wants to be fighting from the low moral ground.
 A British soldier wants to be fighting from the high moral ground, and in that at least we are in the same place.

 I thank the right hon.
 Gentleman deeply for that intervention, as he is of course entirely correct.
 I would just come back to the second point he picked me up on, which was about oversight.
 Nobody wants to deny flexibility; clearly, there has to be an ability to respond.
 We discussed earlier how the US system is not perfect, but I do not think anyone can say that President Trump feels particularly inflexible as a result of the oversight mechanisms that exist on Capitol Hill.
 I am not suggesting we mirror those in their entirety, but the right hon.
 Gentleman is a great authority on these affairs and I think it is time—it is only my proposal at this stage—that if we have a judge-led inquiry that investigates these matters, part of its remit could be to make a recommendation to the Government and the House on the best means of moving forward for proper oversight that does not compromise flexibility and security, because nobody would want that.